Just A Summary

 alert subs[0]() // => 4

 What’s going on?
 In Perl, $i is scoped to the for block.
-Essentially, each time through the loop, a new variable is created, so the generated closures all refer to different $is.
+Essentially, each time through the loop, a new variable is created, so each generated closure refers to a different $i.
 In Javascript, i is scoped to the for loop’s containing function.
 Each of the generated closures refer to the same i.
-Which means that, to get the same effect as the perl code, you must write:
+Which means that, to get the same effect as the Perl code, you must write:

 var subs = [];